twardoch/vm-snippets/README.md

 #### [macos-host-cleanup-vmware-vms.command](macos-host-cleanup-vmware-vms.command)

-Defragments and shrinks all VMWare virtual machines on a macOS host.
+Defragments and shrinks all VMWare Fusion virtual machines that are present in `~/Documents/Virtual Machines` on your macOS host.

 1. Save this file in your macOS host, for example into `~/Documents/Virtual Machines`
 2. In Terminal, `cd` to the folder where you saved the file and type `chmod gou+x macos-host-cleanup-vmware-vms.command`, press Enter